 - Any additional assigned tasks.

-How to become a Veterinary Receptionist?
+How to Become a Veterinary Receptionist?

-The requirements to become a Veterinary Receptionist will vary depending on each clinic and their own set rules.
+The requirements to become a Veterinary Receptionist will vary depending on each clinic and its own set rules.
 Generally, it is ideal for a candidate to have some experience in customer service, experience handling some sort of sales, and a positive attitude that makes for a cheerful work environment.

 While a college degree is not necessary in most countries, there is an option to complete a Veterinary Receptionist Certificate course offered by the American Animal Hospital Association (AAHA.)